netdata/netdata/collectors/freeipmi.plugin/README.md

 If you have not previously used IPMI on your system, you will probably need to run the `ipmimonitoring` command as root to initiailze IPMI settings so that the Netdata plugin works correctly.
 It should return information about available seensors on the system.

-In some distributions `libipmimonitoring.pc` is located in a non-standard directory, which can cause building the plugin to fail when building Netdata from source..
+In some distributions `libipmimonitoring.pc` is located in a non-standard directory, which can cause building the plugin to fail when building Netdata from source.
 In that case you should find the file and link it to the standard pkg-config directory.
 Usually, running `sudo ln -s /usr/lib/$(uname -m)-linux-gnu/pkgconfig/libipmimonitoring.pc/libipmimonitoring.pc /usr/lib/pkgconfig/libipmimonitoring.pc` resolves this issue.